-The contrast in cavity geometry and relationship to the underlying bathymetry of the pre and post 1993 ice shelf regions suggests that the recently un-grounded regions may not yet be in equilibrium with the wider glaciological and oceanic system.
-As such, they may play a significant, but as yet poorly understood role in controlling the future evolution of the ice sheet marginal system.
-The thin cavities in particular may act to slow future changes.
-Firstly, they place a fundamental limit onto the amount of warm water which can flux beneath the glacier, and may also facilitate the tidally-driven turbulent flow mixing of water masses before they can reach the grounding line (Holland, 2008).
-In addition, the thin cavities which we observe are particularly sensitive to re-grounding on retrograde slopes, a negative feedback which would act to temporally re-stabilise a retreating ice sheet, a process which would be favoured by the observed rapid uplift due to glacial isostatic adjustment (Barletta et al., 2018).
-The process of grounding line re-advance appears to have occurred in the Western Kohler Glacier (Fig. 1a), where the 2014 grounding line lies downstream of the 2012 grounding line (Rignot et al., 2014).
-Our observations of consistent thin cavities in newly un-grounded regions supports the results of coupled ocean-ice models confirming the necessity of such detailed modelling for predicting the evolution of the Thwaites Glacier system (Seroussi et al., 2017).
+- 325 the amount of warm water which can flux beneath the glacier, and may also facilitate the tidally-driven turbulent flow mixing of water masses before they can reach the grounding line (Holland, 2008).
+In addition, the thin cavities which we observe are particularly sensitive to re-grounding on retrograde slopes, a negative feedback which would act to temporally re-stabilise a retreating ice sheet.
+This process of grounding line re-advance appears to have occurred in the Western Kohler Glacier (Fig. 1a), where the 2014 grounding line lies downstream of the 2012 grounding line (Rignot et al., 2014).
+Our observations of - 330 consistent thin cavities in newly un-grounded regions supports the results of coupled ocean-ice models confirming the necessity of such detailed modelling for predicting the evolution of the Thwaites Glacier system (Seroussi et al., 2017).